NoeeeTrejo/ParticleFilterAI/README.md

 ![Working AI!](working.gif)

 ## Purpose:
+A final project for my [environmental simulations class](http://militzer.berkeley.edu/EPS109/final_projects_2021/index.html).
+Here's the [presentation](http://militzer.berkeley.edu/EPS109/final_projects_2021/index.html)!
 I took a class about simulations, so I decided to make a simulation of a random walk, but using particle filtering which something I learned in my AI class.
 I applied some filters to reduce noise, and used cv2 to read in the video!